Walking

 Night Lines - A solution for the small hours of the night

-The fare for Night Lines remains consistent with regular public transportation rates and can be paid through various reputable payment methods, including discounts, tickets, all-in-one passes, and monthly subscriptions.
+The Night Lines fare is the same as regular public transportations and can be paid via all credible payment means including discounts, tickets, all-in-one passes and monthly subscriptions.

-During school vacations, particularly the summer break and other holidays, most Night Lines operate on a daily basis, except for Fridays.
-During the school year, Night Lines are available on Thursdays and after the conclusion of Shabbat.
-Passengers can expect Night Lines to arrive at intervals of approximately 20-30 minutes.
+During the summer vacation and all other school vacations, most of the night lines operate on a daily basis, except for Fridays.
+During the school year, Night Lines operate on Thursdays and at the close of Shabbat.
+The Night Lines arrival frequency is every 20-30 minutes.

 Public Transportation Lanes